 People who own real property must pay property taxes.
-The government uses the money these taxes generate to pay for schools, public services, libraries, roads, parks, and the like.
+The government uses these taxes to pay for schools, public services, libraries, roads, parks, and the like.
 Typically, the tax amount is based on a property's assessed value.

 When homeowners don't pay their property taxes, the overdue amount becomes a lien on the property.
 A lien effectively makes the property act as collateral for the debt.
 All states have laws that allow the local government to sell a home through a tax sale process to collect delinquent taxes.

 So, if you don't pay your real property taxes in Hawaii, the tax collector can sell the property to a new owner at a tax sale.
-Fortunately, you'll have some time to get current on the delinquent amounts both before and after a sale happens.
+Fortunately, you'll have time to get current on the delinquent amounts before and after a sale.

 You must pay the past-due taxes, along with interest, penalties, costs, expenses, and charges accrued or set to accrue by the date of payment, to stop the sale.
 (Haw.
 Rev. Stat. § 231-63, § 231-65.)